Culture Feature

 Joseph Robinette Biden Jr. was born on November 20th, 1942.

-His teeth and hair were born quite a bit later and are likely immortal, but the point is: our President-elect is old.
-He's so old that "Robinette" probably seemed like a reasonable thing to put in the middle of your kid's name when he was born.
+And Joe Biden is old.
+He's so old that "Robinette" probably seemed like a reasonable thing to put in the middle of your kid's name back when he was born.

 Keep ReadingShow less